mvac7/TARP/README.md

 ### Rhythm:
 Control of the drum pattern.
 Contains a switch to change between two percussion
-kits: standard or similar to the Casio PT series.
+kits: Standard or similar to the Casio PT series.

 The kit is composed of three instruments: Kick (green), Snare (red) and Hi Hat (cyan).